Chandos Road, Buckingham, Buckinghamshire

-The church has an unassuming external appearance (photo top left), alongside and set back from the frontage of the adjoining mid-19th century presbytery.
-There is little about the external appearance to denote its function as a church, apart from the entrance doors by Angela Godfrey, with high relief grp representation of the IHS monogram with rays shining forth, this traditionally associated with depictions of St Bernardine.
+The church has an unassuming external appearance, alongside and set back from the frontage of the adjoining mid-nineteenth century presbytery.
+There is little about the external appearance to denote its function as a church, apart from the entrance doors by Angela Godfrey, with high-relief grp representation of the IHS monogram with rays shining forth, this traditionally associated with depictions of St Bernardine.
 To the left of the entrance is a garage door.
 The wall to the right is faced in stone.
-Above is a prominent mansard-type slate roof with four dormer windows, lighting ancillary roms over the entrance lobby.
+Above is a prominent mansard-type slate roof with four dormer windows, lighting ancillary rooms over the entrance lobby.
 The form of the church is more apparent in the view from the courtyard garden behind the presbytery; over the stone-faced low north wall is a long shallow sloping slate roof, with a raised clerestory towards the top.

 A low entrance lobby contains WCs and stairs to the right leading up to ancillary rooms over.
 The levels drop down into the main space of the church, consisting of a single space, with a raised clerestory on the south side lighting the south wall and a long monopitch roof down to the north side.
 The boarded roof is supported by thick laminated raking trusses, which in turn is carried on laminated posts towards the low north side.
 The north and east walls are plastered and painted, the north wall is faced in painted concrete blocks.
 At the west end a door leads into the sacristy and presbytery and some of the former external exposed stonework of the presbytery is retained as a feature.

-The furnishings include a reredos and tabernacle surround on the east wall by Stephen Foster, who has worked widely in the Diocese.
-The reredos replaced a painted Crucifixion influenced by Salvador Dali’s Christ of St John of the Cross, possibly by Martin Hughes, who painted the dramatic mural Stations of the Cross on the north wall (photo bottom right).
+The furnishings include a reredos and tabernacle surround on the east wall by Stephen Foster, who has worked widely in the diocese.
+The reredos replaced a painted Crucifixion influenced by Salvador Dali’s Christ of St John of the Cross, possibly by Martin Hughes, who painted the dramatic mural Stations of the Cross on the north wall.
 On the south wall under the eaves are panels of coloured dalle de verre glass, from the workshop of Dom.
 Charles Norris at Buckfast Abbey, Devon.
 Furnishings brought from the former chapel include a statue of St Bernardine in the southwest corner of the church, the pews, the organ and the octagonal stone font (1946).

 Original Date: 1974